arcticfoxrc/pennywise/README.md

 ## Technology Stack

-PennyWise leverages a modern and robust set of technologies to deliver a user friendly and maintainable application.
+PennyFox leverages a modern and robust set of technologies to deliver a user friendly and maintainable application.

 ### Frontend
 * **UI Framework**: [React](https://reactjs.org/)